To me, the Harvey hurricane and flooding disaster feels like it was ages ago, but it’s only been about five months.

 Besides being appreciated by the storm victims, I think the volunteers get to have a special experience as well.

-Apparently they’ve become fond of Texas’ own Blue Bell ice cream, mentioned at the end of this video.
+Apparently they’ve become fond of Texas’ own Blue Bell ice cream, mentioned at the end of this video (now unavailable).

 Here’s hoping those still rebuilding will get all the resources they need and an accelerated return to normal life.